-Assessment activity III: Organisational Diagnosis
+Assessment activity III: Intervention Plan

 Penalties: Separate from the marking criteria (where markers compare your work to standards to see how many marks they can award you), we expect that students will submit original work of a professional standard, within the designated length and by the due date.
 Penalties apply to assignments that are not submitted in accordance with expectations or specified requirements.
-For an assignment submitted two days late, a 3 mark penalty would apply (5% per day late).
-If the assignment was 400 words over the set limit, a 6 mark penalty would apply (5% per 100 words).
+For an assignment submitted two days late, a 5.5 mark penalty would apply (5% per day late).
+If the assignment was 400 words over the set limit, an 11 mark penalty would apply (5% per 100 words).
 At the convenor's discretion, other penalties may also apply.

 Assessment activity IV: Examination

-Description: There will be a 60-minute written exam held at the end of semester to test (a) your understanding of content covered in the unit, and also (b) your capacity to apply this knowledge meaningfully when handling practical workplace problems.
+Description: There will be a 60-minute written exam held in the last class of semester to test (a) your understanding of content covered in the unit, and also (b) your capacity to apply this knowledge meaningfully when handling practical workplace problems.
 You will be presented with situations based on real consultancy work and decision-making experiences encountered by organisational psychologists, and you will need to use your knowledge of I/O psychology (particularly that gained from this unit) to answer questions.
 Examinable content includes on-campus classes, required lecture videos, and the first (top) reading set for each week.
 “Recommended” videos and other readings are not formally examinable, but may nevertheless prove useful.